-2 To meet our desp'rate want, There gushed a mystic flood; O from his heart's o'erflowing font Baptize this soul with blood!

-3 Be grace from Christ our Lord, And love from God supreme, By the communing Spirit poured In a perpetual stream.
+- 2 To meet our desp'rate want, There gushed a mystic flood; O from his heart's o'erflowing font Baptize this soul with blood! - 3 Be grace from Christ our Lord, And love from God supreme, By the communing Spirit poured In a perpetual stream.

-$321 \ (282)$ 6s & 8s.
-C. WESLEY.
+$321\ (282)\,\mathrm{6s}\,\&\,\mathrm{8s}.$ C. Wesley.

 Adult.

-BAPTIZED into thy name, Mysterious One in Three, Our souls and bodies claim A sacrifice to thee :
+BAPTIZED into thy name,

+Mysterions One in Three,

+Our souls and bodies claim

+A sacrifice to thee:

-We only live our faith to prove, The faith which works by humble love.
+We only live our faith to prove,

+The faith which works by humble love.

 II.
 THE LORD'S SUPPER.
-324 (291) C. M. Montgomer 322 (294) L. M. Remembering Christ.

 The Table Prepared.

-The Table Prepared.
-AIL, sacred feast, which Jesus makes!
-A CCORDING to thy gracious word, In meek humility, This will I do, my dying Lord, I will remember thee.
+HAIL, sacred feast, which Jesus makes!

 Rich banquet of his flesh and blood!

-Thrice happy he who here partakes That sacred stream, that heavenly food!
-2 Thy body, broken for my sake, My bread from heaven shall be; Thy testamental cup I take, And thus remember thee.
-3 Why are its bounties all in vain Before unwilling hearts displayed?
+Thrice happy he who here partakes

+That sacred stream, that heavenly food!

+- 3 Why are its bounties all in vain Before unwilling hearts displayed?
 Was not for you the Victim slain?
-Are you forbid the children's bread?
-3 Gethsemane can I forget?
-Or there thy conflict see, Thine agony and bloody sweat, And not remember thee?
-4 O let thy table honored be, And furnished well with joyful guests !
-And may each soul salvation see, That here its sacred pledges tastes !
-5 Let crowds approach with hearts pre- 4 When to the cross I turn mine eyes, And rest on Calvary, O Lamb of God, my Sacrifice, I must remember thee!
-With hearts inflamed let all attend; Nor, when we leave our Father's board, The pleasure or the profit end.
-5 Remember thee and all thy pains, And all thy love to me; Yea, while a breath, a pulse remains, Will I remember thee.
-323 (290)C. M. NOEL. " This do in remembrance of me."
-325 (304)8s & 7s.
-C. WESLE TF human kindness meets return, " It is the Spirit that quickeneth."
-And owns the grateful tie; If tender thoughts within us burn To feel a friend is nigh;- COME, thou everlasting Spirit, Bring to every thankful mind
+Are you forbid the children's bread? - 4 O let thy table honored be, And furnished well with joyful guests!
+And may each soul salvation see, That here its sacred pledges tastes! - 5 Let crowds approach with hearts prepared; With hearts inflamed let all attend; Nor, when we leave our Father's board, The pleasure or the profit end.

+Noel.

+"This do in remembrance of me."

+IF human kindness meets return, And owns the grateful tie; If tender thoughts within us burn To feel a friend is nigh;-

-- 2 O shall not warmer accents tell The gratitude we owe To him who died our fears to quell, Our more than orphan's woe! - 3 While yet his anguished soul surveyed Those pangs he would not flee; - 4 Remember thee! thy death, thy shame, Our sinful hearts to share!
-O mem'ry, leave no other name - But his recorded there!
+- 2 O shall not warmer accents tell

+The gratitude we owe

+To him who died our fears to quell,

+Our more than orphan's woe!

+- 3 While yet his anguished soul surveyed Those pangs he would not flee; What love his latest words displayed,- "Meet and remember me!"

+- 4 Remember thee! thy death, thy shame, Our sinful hearts to share!
+O mem'ry, leave no other name But his recorded there!